Ahmed-Samir11/QuYAML/README.md

 ```

 The project includes comprehensive tests for v0.4 features and QASM3 round-trips.

+### Dev setup notes

+- QASM3 round-trip tests require the optional OpenQASM 3 loader: `pip install qiskit_qasm3_import`.
+- We pin Qiskit to the 2.x line for compatibility with dynamic circuits and optional integrations: `qiskit>=2.0,<2.2` (see `requirements.txt`).
+- If you use PennyLane’s qiskit plugin, ensure versions are compatible with the Qiskit pin.

 1. **Unit Tests** (`tests/test_valid_circuits.py`): Basic circuit parsing with metamorphic testing
 2. **Advanced Circuit Tests** (`tests/test_advanced_circuits.py`): QML feature maps and QAOA ansatz circuits